shawnmcrowley/nextjs_markdown/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-AA Micro Service FrontEnd for Publishing Documentation via Next MarkDown
+A Micro Service FrontEnd for Publishing Documentation via Next MarkDown